 - As a service provider, you must create DNS records in the public domain used for the private DNS validation.
 You can register a domain using Amazon Route 53.

 - View the endpoint service private DNS name configuration details.
 Note the "Domain verification value" and "Domain verification name" that you need to create the DNS server records.

 - Add the provided TXT record to the DNS service for your domain.
 If you're using Route 53 as a DNS provider, see Creating records by using the Amazon Route 53 console.

 - Verify the private DNS name to confirm that you (the service provider) own the domain name.
-For verification steps, see VPC endpoint service private DNS name verification and Manually initiating the endpoint service private DNS name domain verification.
+For verification steps, see Domain ownership verification.

 Complete the service consumer configuration

 - Set "enableDnsHostnames" and "enableDnsSupport" to "true" for the VPC where you plan to configure the VPC interface endpoints.
-For more information, see Viewing and updating DNS support for your VPC.
+For more information, see View and update DNS attributes for your VPC.

 - Create the VPC interface endpoints in the VPC of your service consumer account using the service name provided by the service provider.
 You can't enable private DNS names until the endpoint connection request is accepted by the service provider.

 Note: If your service provider doesn't require their acceptance, you can enable private DNS names and then skip the following steps.

 - Contact the service provider to request their acceptance of the connection request.
 See Accept or reject connection requests.